xarantolus/sensibleHub/README.md

 ### Installation
+You can download releases from the [releases section](https://github.com/xarantolus/sensibleHub/releases/latest) of this repository.

+Unzip it to a directory of your choice on your server.
+Then you can start looking into the [additional requirements and configuration sections](additional-requirements).

+If no recent build is available, you can also build for yourself.

+### Build for yourself

 As a first step, you clone this repository (or download a zip file), then you open a terminal/command promt in the root directory of the repository: